nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 2                      member                     41271
 ```

 Thus we can see that casual members on average use the service twice as long as members per trip.
+This can be used by mrs. Moreno to show to her bosses why we need to market to casual riders, since they make up less than half of the current riders, but use the service roughly twice as long on average.

 We can also see the average duration of a trip per weekday, per type of rider, by using aggregate().
 For this, we first sort the levels of day_of_week so that we can read them more conveniently.